Resource Allocation Program (RAP)

 The Resource Allocation Program (RAP) acts as a one-stop shop for several intramural funding mechanisms by managing the dissemination, submission, review and award for these opportunities.
-For more information, visit the RAP webpage.
-Contact Emy Volpe, Sr. Manager, at 415.502.1674.
+For more information, visit the RAP webpage or contact Emy Volpe, Program Director, at (415) 502-1674 or [email protected].

 Other On-Campus Funding Opportunities

-PBBR Seeks to stimulate and support highly innovative basic science research at UCSF.
-The focus is on potentially high-impact basic science projects that are creative, risky, and transformative.
-They seek novel ideas that are more ambitious than those that receive funding from NIH and other traditional funding mechanisms.
-For more information, contact Courtney McFall, Program Manager, at 415.476.0498.
+PBBR seeks to stimulate and support highly innovative basic science research at UCSF, with a focus on potentially high-impact basic science projects that are creative, risky, and transformative, and novel ideas that are more ambitious than those that receive funding from NIH and other traditional funding mechanisms.

 University Development and Alumni Relations